KTH/devops-course/contributions/demo/jhammarstedt-sestys/README.md

 ## Topic
 In this demo we will show how to use Kubernetes and TF serving to develop and deploy a TF/Pytorch model and then automate the full workflow using Github Actions.
+(Alternative idea: if not our original is not accepted we could instead do the same but using Google Cloud)

 ## Format
 The demo will be presented in a 3-5 minute long video showcasing our implementation and results.